Le Million: Release

 The film was released in France on 15 April 1931.

 Critical reception

 Pauline Kael, the eminent film critic for The New Yorker, lavished praise on the film, calling it "René Clair at his exquisite best; no one else has ever been able to make a comedy move with such delicate, dreamlike inevitability [...]
 This movie is lyrical, choreographic, giddy--it's the best French musical of its period."
+Leslie Halliwell gave it four of four stars: "With its delicate touch, perfect sense of comedy timing and infectious use of recitative and song, this is superb screen entertainment using most of the medium's resources."
 Paul Sherman of the Boston Herald described the film as "lively and down-to-earth".
 Jeremy Heilman of MovieMartyr.com wrote that the "sophisticated use of the fledgling [sound] technology led to universal acclaim for the director, who became regarded as the first true master of the sound film."
 Elliot Stein, writing for The Criterion Collection, called the film "a synthesis, a perfect fusion of sound, dialogue, camera placement and editing.
 The mood may be ironic, sad or happy, but music and song are never far away."
+The movie was also in the top 10 of the first British Film Institute's Sight and Sound poll in 1952.

+Film critic Pauline Kael said that the film was able to achieve greatness because it "triumphantly achieved a style."